markterweele/windows-itpro-docs/windows/deployment/upgrade/setupdiag.md

 1. If the web browser asks what to do with the file, choose **Save**.
 By default, the file is saved to the **Downloads** folder, which is displayed in File Explorer under **Quick access** in the left navigation pane.
 If desired, the file can also be saved to a different location by using **Save As**.

-1. Once SetupDiag finishes downloading, open an elevated command prompt and navigate to the director where `setupdiag.exe` was downloaded and saved to.
+1. Once SetupDiag finishes downloading, open an elevated command prompt and navigate to the directory where `setupdiag.exe` was downloaded and saved to.

 1. In the elevated command prompt, run `setupdiage.exe` in online mode using the desired parameters as documented in the [Parameters](#parameters) and [Examples](#examples) sections.